SAMSON#

 samson.SAMSON.setActiveSelectionFilterByName(selectionFilterName: str) bool#

-Sets the active selection filter according to the given selection filter name.
+Set the active selection filter by name.

 Parameters: